robertjd/stormpath-react-flux-example/readme.md

 - [x] Fix mount issue with Authenticated/NotAuthenticated components.
 - [x] Fix issue with too many session requests.
 - [/] Fix issue with dispatching Flux session action.
-- [ ] Change hard-coded values in Stormpath components so that they are configurable.
+- [x] Change hard-coded values in Stormpath components so that they are configurable.
-- [ ] Add reset password component and data store.
+- [/] Add reset password component and data store.
-- [ ] Add verify email component and data store.
+- [/] Add verify email component and data store.
-- [ ] Add ability to tag a route as a LoginRoute, so that it is automatically picked up when you're not authenticated and trying to access a AuthenticatedRoute.
+- [x] Add ability to tag a route as a LoginRoute, so that it is automatically picked up when you're not authenticated and trying to access a AuthenticatedRoute.
 - [x] Refactor UserStore so that session and user API methods are separate.
-- [ ] Home page should have a link to login, and a link to register.
+- [x] Home page should have a link to login, and a link to register.
-- [ ] Add styling to pages.
+- [/] Add styling to pages.
+- [ ] Add /profile page.
+- [ ] Cleanup directory structure.